Go Green, Save Money

 Use this for whites and lights, do not use on coloured items or delicate items.
 Do not use a liquid replacement as no liquid contains bleach so they wonÃ¢â‚¬â„¢t do anywhere near as good a job or offer any sterilisation at all.

-If you want the most effective and environmentally friendly detergent then we recommend Simply Laundry products which is the only detergent currently carrying the EU Eco Flower Mark, you can find out more using this link to the Simply website
+If you want the most effective and environmentally friendly detergent then we recommend Simply Laundry products which is the only detergent currently carrying the EU Eco Flower Mark.
+But it's hard to find.

 We strongly advise not using other "alternative" detergents as they frankly, don't work.
 See this article for more.

 Colour detergent contains no bleach, just like all liquids do not and so won't fade coloured clothes.
 This is good as they will last and look better for longer so you don't throw them away before their time.

 If possible use a liquid colour as this will allow you to “pre-treat any bad stains and get rid of the need for all those extras (that you don't really need) like Vanish and the horde of other stain removers that the supermarket tries to sell you.